Phenzic/technical-writing-bounty/drafts/build_a_dao_on_fuel/draft.md

 1. Writing a smart contract using the sway language.
 2. Understanding how to use low-level code fundamentals in sway `asm`, `call`, etc.
 3. Wallet configuration
-4. How to compile and deploy to the Fuel blockchain (testnet).
+4. How to compile and deploy to the Fuel blockchain.

 ## Prerequisites